Kevin Warsh is one step closer to top job at the Fed after Trump's pick approved by Senate committee

 Loaded Language

-Framing By Emphasis: The headline emphasizes Warsh’s advancement toward the Fed chair role while framing Powell as a target of Trump’s criticism, foregrounding political conflict over institutional context.
+Framing By Emphasis: The headline emphasizes Warsh's advancement toward the Fed chair role and ties it directly to Trump, foregrounding political dynamics over institutional or economic implications.

 "Kevin Warsh is one step closer to top job at the Fed after Trump's pick approved by Senate committee"